karatelabs/karate/README.md

 Refer to your IDE documentation for how to run a JUnit class.
 Typically right-clicking on the file in the project browser or even within the editor view would bring up the "Run as JUnit Test" menu option.

 > Karate will traverse sub-directories and look for `*.feature` files.
 For example if you have the JUnit class in the `com.mycompany` package, `*.feature` files in `com.mycompany.foo` and `com.mycompany.bar` will also be run.
+This is one reason why you may want to prefer a 'flat' directory structure as [explained above](#naming-conventions).

 ## Running With TestNG
 You extend a class from the [`karate-testng`](#maven) Maven artifact like so.
 All other behavior